SMU vs. UCF NCAA Football Odds, Plays and Insights | November 13, 2021

 UCF Stats and Trends

-- In UCF's nine games this season, it has three wins against the spread.
+- UCF has played nine games, with three wins against the spread.

-- The Knights have been underdogs by 7 points or more one time this season and have not covered the spread once.
+- The Knights have yet to cover the spread this season when underdogs by 7 points or more.

-- UCF's games this year have gone over the total in five out of nine opportunities (55.6%).
+- UCF's games this season have gone over the total in five out of nine opportunities (55.6%).

-- UCF is 2-3 against the spread and 3-2 overall when the team records more than 25.7 points.
+- UCF is 2-3 against the spread and 3-2 overall in games when it scores more than 25.7 points.

-- The Knights have turned the ball over one more time (13 total) than the Mustangs have forced a turnover (12) this season.
+- The Knights have turned the ball over 13 times this season, one more turnover than the Mustangs have forced (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.